-Students with physical or psychological needs that require any special residential facilities or space should submit a request to the Disabilities Intervention Team (DIT) in the Academic & Career Success Center by July 15th.
+Students with physical or psychological needs that require any special residential facilities or space should submit a request to the Disabilities Intervention Team (DIT) in the Owen Academic & Career Support Center by July 15th.
 Requests for special housing options made after July 15th may not be eligible for review.
 Some examples of Special Residential Needs include, but are not limited to, single rooms, air conditioning, elevator access or private bathrooms.
 There are several forms that must be completed by a licensed medical professional as components of any request to the DIT.
-Forms are available from the Academic and Career Support Center in the Campus Center or online.
+Forms are available from the Owen Academic and Career Support Center in the Campus Center or online.
 Special accommodations will not be provided by Residence Life without approval from the DIT.
 All medical requests must be submitted by July 15th.
 Submitting a request does not guarantee the need can be met.
 Students must re-apply for special accommodations each academic year prior to July 15th.

 How much is room and board?

 Do I have internet access in my room?

 Each residence hall now has wi-fi access.
 In addition, each room is also equipped with cable and data access.
 Each room has one cable outlet, two data ports and one phone line (landline is not active unless request is made through CNIT).
 In order to log on to the Internet, you will need an Ethernet adapter in your computer.
 For more information on computer requirements visit our recommended systems page.

 You may want to bring a coaxial cable to connect your television; the University does not supply these.
 Floor and common lounges also have cable service.

 If I want to activate the phone/voice mail in my room, how do I do this?